bkulenko/DjangoRESTApi/README.md

 fetches all the movie objects, fetches all comments, fetches movies related to a speciffic movie (one seeded with `test_base_seed` method) and posts another comment.

 The test script logs all test results to `testlog.txt` file in the `rest` folder.

+## Django REST Framework

+DRF was chosen for this project because of its built-in serialiser classes, which allow for quick and easy data manipulation without much additional code.